 Sustainable building materials are essential for greener buildings – and a healthier world.
 Flooring is an area where there are multiple options to choose from regarding environmental friendliness.

 One such environment-friendly option is linoleum.
 Linoleum is not only eco-friendly and durable but can also be beautiful.
-It has a long average lifespan ranging 25-40 years.
-What’s more, it can completely be recycled at the end of life.
+It has a long average lifespan ranging from 25 - 40 years.
+What’s more, it can be completely recycled at the end of life.